-Drainage management begins with collecting water from the roof through properly sized gutters, into downspouts that are free of obstructions, and then onto properly graded soil that allows the water to flow away from the foundation.
+Drainage management begins with collecting water from the roof through properly sized gutters, into downspouts that are free of obstructions, then onto properly graded soil that allows the water to flow away from the foundation.

-Here’s a list of the critical elements to consider:
+Here are the critical elements to consider:

 - Gutters with the capacity to handle the anticipated rainfall